 The review of the current policy found that while it is doing well in some areas (for example, the current code scores well in equity) there is room for improvement.
-Public benefit and waste reduction impacts both received grades of 'C" in the evaluation).
-The reasons for considering changes to the policy include increasing clarity and equity of the RSF and ET administration, increasing the public benefit to the residents
+Public benefit and waste reduction impacts both received grades of 'C' in the evaluation).
+The reasons for considering changes to the policy include increasing clarity and equity of the RSF and ET administration, increasing the public benefit to the residents and businesses in the region, and increasing waste reduction and diversion through improved incentives or economic signals.

-&lt;sup>27 Based on comparison of annual average tons from 2000 to 2005 versus annual average tons from 2010 to 2015.
+27 Based on comparison of annual average tons from 2000 to 2005 versus annual average tons from 2010 to 2015.
 During the same time periods the total amount of disposed materials in Metro has been increasing.
 Thus, while the 2006 report data did not include an analysis of total disposed tons, it is possible the proportion of reduced or exempted fee materials may not have changed significantly.